tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 IANA is requested to Create an entry, encrypted_server_name(0xffce), in the existing registry for ExtensionType (defined in
-{{!RFC8446}}), with "TLS 1.3" column values being set to "CH", and "Recommended" column being set to "Yes".
+{{!RFC8446}}), with "TLS 1.3" column values being set to "CH, EE", and "Recommended" column being set to "Yes".

 ## Update of the DNS Underscore Global Scoped Entry Registry